 - Alleged misstatement.
 Say a charity is left a tract of land in someone's will.
 The charity sells the land on to raise funds, claiming it comes with planning permission.
 Only the buyer later discovers no such permission was officially approved.

 - Breaching health and safety regulations.
 Making sure your charity's property is well maintained and complies with H&S regulations is a prerequisite.
 If one trustee has responsibility for this, he or she could be liable if an inspection turns up recurring problems.

 - Defamation.
 Banging the drum about your charity is fine.
 Doing it to the detriment of another charity with similar aims isn't.
 False or misleading statements in publicity material can easily lead to legal action against the trustee(s) responsible.

 So there you have it.
 Quite a mix of things to worry about.

-Charities' and trustees' insurance (also known as trustees' indemnity) is there to protect you if you find yourself in a pickle.
-You'll get a specialist legal team to fight your corner and, if you're found to be in the wrong, it'll also pay out any compensation.
+Happily, trustee insurance (also known as trustee indemnity) is there to protect you if you find yourself in hot water.
+You'll get a specialist legal team to fight your corner and, if you're found to be in the wrong in a civil court, it'll also pay out any compensation you owe.

 So, if you're about to become a trustee, check that the charity concerned has trustee insurance in place.
 And if you're an existing trustee who hasn't really given it too much thought before now, do the same.

 As always, check the wording of the policy to see exactly what you're covered for, as terms can sometimes differ between insurers.